ibm-cloud-docs/account/iam-mng-access.md

 3. Add the user or service ID to an access group.
 Click **Add** for the access group that you want the user or service ID to belong to.
 4. (Optional) Manually assign additional access.
   1. Expand the Assign additional access section, and click **IAM services**.
-  2. Select the option for all services or just a specific service, and then specify if the access is in the **Account**, which means the user or service ID doesn't get access to the resource group that contains the resource, or select **All resource groups** or a specific resource group.
-By selecting a resource group option, you are prompted with roles for access to manage the resource group as well.
+  2. Select the option for all services or just a specific service, and then specify if the access is in the **Account**, which means the user or service ID doesn't get access to the resource group that contains the resource, or select a specific resource group.
+By selecting a resource group, you can select roles for access to manage the resource group as well.
   3. Select any combination of roles to assign, and click **Add** > **Assign**.

 ### Access to resources